Tag: The Titanic

 Unhappy Survivors

-It was not just the screams, but the silence that followed, as a thousand souls died.
-Some women went insane, committed suicide or just suffered, not only as widows but as remarried women.
+The audio memory of the screams of those dying in the icy water, then the silence that followed haunted many survivors.
+This was the predominant Some women went insane, committed suicide or just suffered, not only as widows but as remarried women.
 Many had survivor-guilt and questioned the meaning of life.

+The ill-fated Titanic is the subject of many books such as the definitive A Night to Remember by Walter Lord (1956) and Titanic, An Illustrated History by Don Lynch (1992).
+The ship features in Stephen Weir’s book, History’s Worst Decisions and is the inspiration for a children’s book called Polar, the Titanic Bear, about the actual teddy bear of a little boy who survived the sinking.
 The little boy who owned the teddy bear died in a family car crash within a year and is just one example of the long shadow that the Titanic cast over people’s lives.
 Some folks never recovered from family losses, while others bore survivor’s guilt that prevented their happiness.
+Because of my obsession with this tragedy, I included the Titanic tragedy in my own historical fiction novel, Whispers through Time, set around 1912.

 Follow my history blogs on https://joniscottauthor.com